OneOfTheseDays83/gameOfLife/README.md

 * Unit testing must be extended
 * Improve grid json input to not be limited to `true` `false`
 * Return results of game via REST API (either one result for all generations or websocket)
-* Build in docker
-* Port of service should be an environment variable